When the W3C defined the HTML DOM specification much of what they included

 a reference to an individual control could be detected and then that

-reference used to create a one-element Array
+reference used to create a one-element Array.
+Subsequent

-as if it was a collection and
+code would then treat the Array as if it was a collection and

 loop through it, but as there is only one element the loop body would